Smart Patent Monetization Strategies For Small And Medium-Sized Enterprises

 Despite current conditions, it is still possible to obtain revenue from monetizing non-core patents.
 As an example, I was recently involved in such an effort.
 Substantial resources were utilized to put forward the strongest position for settlement.
 I represented a small and medium-sized enterprise (SME) in discussions with one of the largest technology companies in the U.S, after 9 months of negotiations, my client was offered a low seven-figure settlement to license the patents.
 This amount represented about 20 cents on the dollar for damages calculated to the date of settlement.

 Some may feel that a larger settlement amount was justified.
 Possibly!
 But, effective negotiations of this sort always reflect a win-win effort.
 Neither party gets all it wants.
 Further, at some point an end to discussions becomes evident.
-The patent owner has a choice, accept the settlement or pursue litigation.
+The patent owner has a choice, accept the settlement, or pursue litigation.
 In my opinion, only exceptional cases justify litigation.
-Absent such circumstances it’s usually wise to settle and move on to the next target.
+Absent such circumstances, it’s usually wise to settle and move on to the next target.

 This is just one instance of a productive outcome.
 Not all efforts result in a successful resolution.
-However, a well-prepared patent owner has a much better chance at producing income from non-core patents compared to any other method.
+However, a well-prepared patent owner has a much better chance of producing income from non-core patents compared to any other method.
 On the other hand, a lack of preparation at the beginning usually results in a failed monetization effort.
 Unfortunately, patents do not defend themselves.

 The above describes my best effort to provide a very brief description of an effective patent monetization strategy for small and medium-sized enterprises.
 I have left out much of the details for readability and because such details are usually driven by the specific facts of the matter.
 In follow-on articles, I will attempt to provide additional information on this subject and others for those interested in creating and utilizing valuable patents.